 NEXT ORDINARY PARISH COUNCIL MEETING

-The next ordinary meeting of Blaxton Parish Council will be held online on Thursday 19 November 2020 at 19:00.
+The next ordinary meeting of Blaxton Parish Council will be held online on the revised date of Thursday 10 December 2020.

 If you wish to take part in the Public Participation session, just view the meeting or, ask questions please use the Zoom link on the Agenda.